This website is best viewed on desktop!

 These briefings are designed to meet teams where the tension already is, and create shared understanding

 before decisions harden into strategy or spend.
-These one can stand alone or stack together.
+These can stand alone or stack together.

 language under pressure